GregWeil/ITWS4500/Lab 2/Solution/readme.md

-	Some basic styling, most of the formatting is handled by Bootstrap A scaling transform is used on images in the forecast so they can be larger without having to change the table's padding and text alignment
+	Some basic styling, most of the formatting is handled by Bootstrap A scaling transform is used on images in the forecast so they can be larger without having to change the table's padding and text alignment An extra class is used to make the night temperatures disappear at small screen sizes

 Resources
 	The Bootstrap library was used for responsive layout